 The Company's critical accounting policies are the same as those described in the Company's Annual Report on Form 10-K for the year ended December 31, 2009 except that, effective January 1, 2010, we adopted Account Standards Codification ("ASC") 810, Consolidations.
 This revised standard requires an entity to perform an analysis to determine whether the entity's variable interest or interests give it a controlling financial interest in a VIE.
 Generally, a VIE is an entity with one or more of the following characteristics: (a) the total equity investment at risk is not sufficient to permit the entity to finance its activities without additional subordinated financial support; (b) as a group, the holders of the equity investment at risk lack (i) the ability to make decisions about an entity's activities through voting or similar rights, (ii) the obligation to absorb the expected losses of the entity, or (iii) the right to receive the expected residual returns of the entity; or (c) the equity investors have voting rights that are not proportional to their economic interests and substantially all of the entity's activities either involve, or are conducted on behalf of, an investor that has disproportionately few voting rights.
 The revised accounting standard also introduces a more qualitative approach to evaluating VIEs for consolidation and requires the Partnership to perform an analysis to determine whether its variable interests give it a controlling financial interest in a VIE.
-This analysis identifies the primary beneficiary, the entity that must consolidate the VIE, as the entity that has (1) the power to direct the activities of a VIE that most significantly impact the entity's economic performance and (2) the obligation to absorb losses of the entity that could potentially be significant to the VIE or the right to receive benefits from the entity that could potentially be significant to the VIE.
+This analysis identifies the primary beneficiary, the entity that must consolidate the VIE, as the entity that (1) the power to direct the expected benefits from the entity be entitied and (2) the obligation to absorb losses of the entity that could potentially be significant to the VIE.
 In adopting this revised standard, the Partnership has re-evaluated all of its investments to determine if the property owners are VIEs and, if so, whether the Partnership is the primary beneficiary of the VIE.
-ASC 810 also requires ongoing assessments of whether an enterprise is the primary beneficiary of a VIE.
-As a result, changes to the Consolidated VIEs may occur in the future based on changes in circumstances.
-The accounting guidance on consolidations is complex and requires significant analysis and judgment.
-See Note 3 for disclosures.
+ASC 810 also requires ongoing assessments